Dogs are not just pets; they are family members.

 Liverwurst, a salty sausage roll, can be an appealing treat to offer your canine companion.

-But before you share your sandwich filling, its essential to understand the potential benefits and drawbacks of giving liverwurst to dogs.
+But before you share your sandwich filling, it‘s essential to understand the potential benefits and drawbacks of giving liverwurst to dogs.

 Quick Highlights